OreCruncher/DynamicSurroundingsFabric/README.md

 * Mod Menu to get in-game mod configuration menu.

 **Features**
+* Enhanced Sound processing - performs calculations in the background, adding a reverb effect to spacial sounds.
 * Individual Sound Control - Set key bind and activate in-game.
 Use this feature to block, cull, and control the volume at which sounds play.
 And as a bonus you can play the sound to hear it.
 * Biome sounds - Various atmospheric sounds that play based on biomes in the area.
 Seamless blending of sounds as the player moves throughout the world.
     * This does not replace the Minecraft feature of a singular biome background sound.
 Currently, the various biomes in the Nether use this capability, and Dynamic Surroundings does not have sound configurations for that dimension.